-The review of proposals will be a two-part process.
+The review of proposals will be a five-part process.

-- 1) Written applications will be pre-screened for submission requirements and inclusion of all required sections.
-Applicants not meeting all prescreen requirements will not be read. - A review committee established by the Maryland State Department of Education (MSDE) will evaluate written applications.
-The committee will be composed of representatives from outside agencies and MSDE personnel.
-Reviewers will comment upon the proposals and assign numerical scores.
+- Written applications will be pre-screened for submission requirements and inclusion of all required sections.
+Applications not meeting all prescreen requirements will not be read or reviewed. - A review committee established by the MSDE will evaluate written applications.
+The committee will be composed of representatives from the MSDE and one representative from the Maryland Higher Education Commission.
+Using a scoring rubric, reviewers will comment on the proposals and assign numerical scores. - Applicants may be scheduled for an oral program presentation as determined by the Teacher Collaborative Grant Program Review Committee. - Final approval for awards will be determined by the Teacher Collaborative Grant Program Review Committee. - All revised proposals and budgets must be resolved by conclusion of first quarter or risk forfeiture of award.

-MSDE reserves the right to take into consideration geographic distribution when making awards.
+The MSDE is required, to the extent practicable, to ensure distribution when making awards.